Written By: Vahid Moradi

 Luckily, there's a solution for that.
 It's called liquid.

 When it comes to how to clean diamonds with meticulousness, the type of solution you use always depends on the type of material you're working with.
 Most likely, your diamond is connected to a band or chain made from platinum, gold, or silver.

 Each of these materials requires special care:

-- Platinum – Wash a dazzling diamond encased in platinum with soap water.
-Yep, it’s that simple!
-To make the solution, add warm water and dishwashing soap into a small bowl.
+- Platinum - Wash a dazzling diamond encased in platinum with soap water.
+Yep, it's that simple!
+To make the solution, add warm water and mild dish soap to a small bowl.
 Soak your diamond ring, necklace, or earrings for no more than an hour, then rinse and repeat (if necessary).

 - Gold - Windex and hydrogen peroxide are your go-to detergents for gold.
 Combine a 50/50 solution and submerge the diamond jewelry for 10 to 15 minutes.
 The two-part solution simultaneously removes grime and kills bacteria.
 Ta-da, you've done it!